Cap-go/website/content/blog/in-app-purchases-capacitor.md

 >
 > 💡 Here's a tip!
 >
-> RevenueCat recommend creating a separate RevenueCat account for each app / project you have, especially if you ever intend on selling the app.
+> RevenueCat recommends creating a separate RevenueCat account for each app / project you have, especially if you ever intend on selling the app.
 This will speed up the transfer process, since you can transfer the entire account rather than waiting for RevenueCat Support to transfer individual projects.

 ### Organizations / Enterprise